-The Montgomery Canal is situated in the stunning countryside on the border of Wales and England.
+The Monty, as it’s locally know, is situated in the stunning countryside on the border of Wales and England.
 In the north it is in England’s North Shropshire while in the south it follows a route through Wales’s old Montgomeryshire to Newtown in Powys.

 Parts of the canal are designated Sites of Special Scientific Interest and in Wales the canal is also a Special Area of Conservation.
-The Monty is home to the largest UK populations of the rare aquatic floating water plantain and grass wrack pondweed.
+The Montgomery Canal is home to the largest UK populations of the rare aquatic floating water plantain and grass wrack pondweed.
 Otters have been seen near Welshpool and kingfishers are a regular sight.

 The Montgomery Canal has featured in a number of television programmes over the years and has had a wide range of VIP visitors.